Chalicotherium

-Chalicotherium (Ancient Greek /, -: pebble/gravel + /, diminutive of / : beast) is a genus of extinct odd-toed ungulates of the order Perissodactyla and family Chalicotheriidae.
-The genus is known from Europe and Asia, from the Middle Miocene to Late Miocene.
+Chalicotherium, from Ancient Greek χάλιξ (khálix), meaning "gravel", and θηρίον (theríon), meaning "beast", is a genus of extinct odd-toed ungulates (Perissodactyla) in the family Chalicotheriidae.
+The genus is known from Europe and Asia, from the Early Miocene to Late Miocene, 23.0~5.3 million years ago.

 This animal would look much like other chalicotheriid species: an odd-looking herbivore with long clawed forelimbs and stouter weight-bearing hindlimbs.

 The type species, Chalicotherium goldfussi, from Late Miocene Europe, was described by Johann Jakob Kaup in 1833.
 When the French naturalist George Cuvier first received a cleft claw from Eppelheim, Germany, he identified it as the toe bone of a gigantic pangolin.

 Description

 Chalicotherium, like many members of Perissodactyla, was adapted to browsing, though the chalicotheres were uniquely adapted to do so among ungulates.
 Its arms were long and heavily clawed, allowing them to walk on their knuckles only.
 The arms were used to reach for the branches of large trees and bring them close to its long head to strip them clean of leaves.
 The horse-like head itself shows adaptation to a diet of soft vegetation, since, as the animal reached sexual maturity, the incisors and upper canines were shed, suggesting that its muscular lips and the resulting gum pads were enough to crop fodder which was then processed by squarish, low-crowned molars.

 Callosities on the ischium imply that these animals would sit on their haunches for extended periods of time, probably while feeding.
-Pad-supporting bony growth on the dorsal side of the manual phalanges is interpreted as evidence of knuckle-walking, which would probably be useful to avoid wearing down the claws, preserving them for use either as a forage-collecting rake or as a formidable defensive weapon, or both.
+Pad-supporting bony growth on the dorsal side of the manual phalanges is interpreted as evidence of knuckle-walking, which would probably be useful to avoid wearing down the claws, preserving them for use as either as a forage-collecting rake or as formidable defensive weapons, or both.

 All of these characteristics show some convergence with such other creatures as ground sloths, great apes, bears (especially giant pandas), and a group of theropod dinosaurs known as therizinosaurs.